ystia/yorc/doc/ha.rst

 In the Janus plugin for Alien4Cloud configuration use `http://janus.service.starlings:8800` as Janus URL instead of using a IP address.
 This DNS name will be resolved by Consul (using a round-robin algorithm) to available Janus servers.

-If a Janus server become unavailable then Consul will detect it by using the service check and will stop to resolve the DNS request to this Janus instance, allowing seamless failover.
+If a Janus server becomes unavailable, then Consul will detect it by using the service check and will stop to resolve the DNS requests to this Janus instance, allowing seamless failover.